As a follow-up to my post about my morning skincare routine, here is what I use in the evenings and why:

 Essence: Hanskin Hyaluron Skin Essence, pH of 5.5.
 This is a great hydrating essenc.
 It has hydrolyzed hyaluronic acid which I believe is a low molecular weight which means it will penetrate rather than just sitting on top of the skin.
 I used to use a very expensive presciption that was just a low molecular weight hyaluronic acid.
 Now that my insurance doesn’t cover it, I’m always looking for something that could duplicate the effects.
 [Note: You can also buy this from Soko Glam.
 New customers, use my referral link and receive 20% off $25.]

 Curology (pH of ~4.5).
 Musely.
 (Update: I use Musely now due to Curology changing their inactive ingredients.
 Use my referral code (MR0630) for 30% off your first Musely Face-Rx order.
 My Musely formula is Tretinoin (aka retin A), niacinamide and hyaluronic acid) This is prescribed by an online medical provider.
 I can’t imagine not using this!
 My formula is Vitamin C, Niacinamide, and Tretinoin (aka retin A).
-If anyone needs a referral link for a free trial, here’s mine.
 Because it is a prescription, it works.

 I recently started using the Skinmedica TNS Essential Serum (pH of 4.75) and just realized I used lot of Skinmedica products.
 It is super expensive but I noticed a lot of dermatologists use it so thought I should try it.
 I’m starting with only using it at night and will soon begin using it twice a day.
 I like it a lot so far but it might be too expensive for me to continue using it.
 I’ll write a full review soon.